 What to Expect

-During the clinical internship, students will have the opportunity to observe and/or assist certified orthotists and prosthetists in evaluating, molding, fitting, and adjusting custom and off-the-shelf devices.
-Students will be exposed to pediatric and adult populations in in-patient and out-patient multi-disciplinary settings.
+During the clinical internship, students will have the opportunity to observe and/or assist certified orthotists and prosthetists in evaluating, molding, fitting, and adjusting custom and off–the-shelf devices.
+Students will be exposed to pediatric and adult populations in out-patient multi-disciplinary settings.
+Clinical load includes a high percentage of lower extremity orthotics and craniofacial orthotics.
 Clinical interns may also complete supervised projects to expand their knowledge and skill level.

 Additional learning opportunities may include, but are not limited to: